qualisys/Real-Time-Protocol-Documentation/client/index.md

 Float32  | Residual | Residual for the 6D body.

 ##### 6DOF Euler component (OSC)
 Each body is sent in a separate OSC message.

-The OSC address of this message is `/qtm/6d/` with the name of the body in the end of the address string.
+OSC address: `/qtm/6d_euler/`	The body name is appended to the end of the address string.
-Example: `/qtm/3d/body1`.
+Example:`/qtm/6d_euler/body1`.

 OSC type | Name    | Description
 ---------|---------|------------